raluvy95/proton-cli/README.md

 To run proton in terminal, simply use `proton-cli <path/to/app.exe>`

 To configure Proton CLI, there are two ways:<br>
-Use `proton-config` to edit configuration.
+* Use `proton-config` to edit configuration.

-Edit with Text Editor in `~/.config/proton-cli/config.json` (not recommend, do it if you know what you're doing.)
+* Edit with Text Editor in `~/.config/proton-cli/config.json` (not recommend, do it if you know what you're doing.)

 # Troubleshooting
 Open a new issue related about this and we will try to fix.

 # Acknowledgements
-* [Simple-term-menu](https://github.com/IngoMeyer441/simple-term-menu) - Used for selecting Proton version

 * [wine discord ipc bridge](https://github.com/0e4ef622/wine-discord-ipc-bridge) - Used to make RPC working with wine/proton.

 # Notes